stefanoHTB/stefanoHTB/README.md

 # Di Stephano :facepunch:

-**`Digital Picasso (Engineer/Creator/Writer)`**
+**`Digital Picasso (Engineer/Artist/Writer)`**

-I am a seasoned professional in the tech industry, adept at full-stack development and content creation with a meticulous approach to problem-solving.
+I am an artist in the tech industry, adept at content creation with a meticulous approach to problem-solving.
 My expertise lies in architecting robust solutions and crafting compelling content that resonates with audiences.
 You can find my work showcased on my YouTube channel "@stephanodev" where I share insights and innovations with a global audience.
 Let's connect and explore the possibilities of technology together.

    <p align="left">
       <a href="https://www.youtube.com/@stephanodev?sub_confirmation=1">